snowball-tech/fractal/README.md

 their own `README.md` file.

 > See the [dedicated `TOOLING.md` documentation](./docs/TOOLING.md) for more
-> information about the mono-repository management with Yarn workspaces and
+> information about the mono-repository management with Yarn workspaces.
-> TurboRepo.

 ### File structure